element-hq/riot-android/docs/notifications.md

   - Background sync enabled

 GCM only wakes up the app.
-The app syncs with the user's homeserver to get message content to display in the notification.
+The app syncs with the user's homeserver to get the message content to display in the notification.

 ```
 Homeserver ----> Sygnal ----> GCM ----> Riot